About community learning

 Funding and regulation

-Our work is funded by the Education and Skills Funding Agency and regulated by Ofsted.
+Our work is funded by the West of England Combined Authority (WECA) and regulated by Ofsted.
 We work within the Community Learning West consortium, along with Bristol City Council and North Somerset Council.

 The consortium manages performance to ensure the best outcomes for learners.
 There is a rigorous quality regime that includes production of an annual self-assessment report and quality improvement plan.